hashicorp/terraform-provider-google/website/docs/r/container_cluster.html.markdown

 * `topic` (Optional) - The pubsub topic to push upgrade notifications to.
 Must be in the same project as the cluster.
 Must be in the format: `projects/{project}/topics/{topic}`.

+* `filter` (Optional) - Choose what type of notifications you want to receive.
+If no filters are applied, you'll receive all notification types.
+Structure is [documented below](#nested_notification_filter).

 ```hcl
 notification_config {
   pubsub {